 - Valid Class 3 driver’s license with Air Brake Endorsement.
 (Class 1 is recommended; most employers require a Class 1 license.)

 - Minimum Grade 10; the Industry Training Authority recommends Grade 12.
 The essential requirement is that applicants have the skills and knowledge to succeed in the industry.

-Crane programs utilize an electronic logbook assigned by the BC Association of Crane Safety (BCACS).
-All crane operator trainees must be registered with BCACS before the first day of classes.
+Mobile crane operator training programs utilize an electronic logbook assigned by the BC Association of Crane Safety (BCACS).
+All crane operator trainees must register with BCACS before the first day of classes.
 Registration forms are available on the BCACS website.

 Level 1 Course Outline

 The Mobile Crane Operator Level 1 training program introduces the apprentice to the fundamentals of craning common to three types of cranes: Mobile Crane, Boom Truck and Tower Crane.
 The course is delivered in school over a seven-week period.
 Trainees receive instruction in competencies, learning outcomes and performance standards set by industry and as outlined in the Skilled Trades BC’s Program Outline for Mobile Crane Operator Level 1.

 The curriculum includes the following units:

 - Systems and Components